 In July 2025, The Movers & Shakers’ relaunched Parky Petition reached over 100,000 signatures, meeting the six-month deadline for the petition to be debated in parliament.
 Cure Parkinson’s has been supporting the petition, alongside Parkinson’s UK and Spotlight YOPD.

-We’re now calling on our supporters to write to their local MP, to secure their attendance at the upcoming debate and highlight the importance of this moment for people with Parkinson’s.
+Ahead of the debate on Monday 17 November, we called on our supporters to write to their local MP to secure their attendance and highlight the importance of this moment for people living with Parkinson’s.

 Where to watch